alexhunsley/video-image-tools/frightful_thumbnails/README.md

 And it works well for a Finder search that targets thumbnails for lots of videos -- in fact that's where it's quite powerful.

+As a convenience, the tool always names the first and last image in a sequence with a unique (longest) "boo" code.
+In practice, this means if you search files for a boo code like "__b00" and just keep adding on zeroes, eventually you will just see the first and last frames of the video(s) in your Finder/Explorer search scope.

 # How does this arcane magic work?

 It uses a simple fact about incrementing binary numbers: collections of *at least* N 0s at the right hand side (LSBs) of the binary number have frequency `1/2^N`.